El Mirador: Ancient Pyramids Hidden In The Lost City Of The Maya

 An excavated pyramid structure at El Mirador.
 Image credit: Wikipedia

 The first full-scale investigations and excavations began in 1978 under the direction of Bruce Dahlin of the Catholic University of America and Ray T. Matheny of Brigham Young University.
-During these excavations, archaeologists determined that many of the site's sophisticated Classic-period style structures were dated considerably before the Classic time period of the other better-known monumental centers of the Maya, such as Tikal and Uaxactún.
+During these excavations, archaeologists determined that many of the site's sophisticated Classic-period style structures were dated considerably before the Classic period of the other better-known monumental centers of the Maya, such as Tikal and Uaxactún.

 El Mirador